LuniumLuk/SoftRenderer/README.md

-# Lu Renderer
+# Lu Renderer (Under Developement)

-A Tiny Renderer designed to rely on minimum dependencies
+A Tiny Renderer designed to rely on minimum dependencies (Under Developement)

 Meanwhile, this project also serve as practice while learning the book 'Real-Time Rendering'